nathanww/OpenHaptic/api.md

 *Outputs*

-intensity--intensity list for one motor in the format used by vibePattern
+intensity--intensity list for in the format used by vibePattern.
+This is alist of three lists, each one of which contains the sequence for a particular motor.

 timing--timing list in the format used by vibepattern